joelguittet/genially-scripts/src/quizDragDropResult.md

 The Success element is optional and will be shown if the draggable item is moved to Z1.

-The error result item is grouped with an HTML elements as shown below:
+The Error result item is grouped with an HTML element as shown below:

 ```
 <div id="Error"></div><script></script>